BENMANSOURbn/Student/README.md

 # Student
-on my to become software developer
+on my way to become software developer